nilx/io_png/README.txt

 ## EXAMPLE

-see example.c
+see example/readpng.c and example/mmms.c

 # COMPILATION

-You can compile the example code io_png_example.c using the provided makefile, with the `make` command.
+You can compile the example codes located in the example folder using the provided makefile, with the `make` command.

 ## LOCAL LIBRARIES